TransMorph: Transformer for unsupervised medical image registration: Results

 \subsection{Computational Complexity}

-The circular barplot in the left panel of Fig. \ref{fig:MACs_compare} shows the computational complexity comparisons between the deep-learning-based registration models.
+The barplot in the left panel of Fig. \ref{fig:MACs_compare} shows the computational complexity comparisons between the deep-learning-based registration models.
 The plot was created using an input image with a resolution of $160\times192\times224$, the same size as the brain MRI images.
-The numbers are expressed in Giga multiply-accumulate operations (GMACs), with a higher value indicating a more computationally expensive model that may also be more memory intensive.
-The proposed model, \texttt{TransMorph}, and its Bayesian variant, \texttt{TransMorph-Bayes}, have a moderate computational complexity with 687 GMACs which is much less than \texttt{CoTr} and \texttt{CycleMorph}.
-In practice, the GPU memory occupied during training was about 15 GiB with a batch size of 1 and an input image size of $160\times192\times224$.
-The diffeomorphic variants, \texttt{TransMorph-diff} and \texttt{TransMorph-bspl}, have 281 and 454 GMACs, which are comparable to that of the conventional ConvNet-based registration models, \texttt{VoxelMorph}-1 and -2.
+The numbers were expressed in Giga multiply-accumulate operations (GMACs), with a higher value indicating a more computationally expensive model that may also be more memory intensive.
+The proposed model, \texttt{TransMorph}, and its Bayesian variant, \texttt{TransMorph-Bayes}, had a moderate computational complexity with 687 GMACs which is much less than \texttt{CoTr} and \texttt{CycleMorph}.
+In practice, the GPU memory occupied during training for \texttt{TransMorph} was about 15 GiB with a batch size of 1 and an input image size of $160\times192\times224$.
+The diffeomorphic variants, \texttt{TransMorph-diff} and \texttt{TransMorph-bspl}, had 281 and 454 GMACs, which are comparable to that of the conventional ConvNet-based registration models, \texttt{VoxelMorph}-1 and -2.
 In practice, they occupied approximately 11 GiB of GPU memory during training, which is a size that can be readily accommodated by the majority of modern GPUs.
+In terms of the number of parameters, all ConvNet-based models had fewer than 1M network parameters (as shown in Fig. \ref{fig:model_params}); yet their GMACs (i.e., computational complexity) were comparable to \texttt{TransMorph}, but their registration performances were significantly inferior.
+Transformer-based models were all of large scale, with more than 30M parameters.
+Notably, \texttt{ViT-V-Net} and \texttt{PVT} had around 2$\times$ and 1.5$\times$ more parameters than \texttt{TransMorph}, nevertheless \texttt{TransMorph} outperformed them by a significant margin on all of the evaluated registration tasks.
+This demonstrates that the success of \texttt{TransMorph} owes not just to the large model size but also to the architecture itself.